Promoting transparency for better pension outcomes

 Questions relating to responsible investing implementation

 - Does the fund use negative screening or enhanced ESG monitoring as part of the investment process?
+If the fund explicitly states that it does not practice exclusion, the marks from this section are re-assigned to the section on Active Ownership.

 - Is the criteria used for negative screening (exclusion policy) or enhanced monitoring provided?